CeIIardoor/CeIIardoor/README.md

 -----

-Click buttons above to issue new gamepad input, refresh this page to view newst game screen.
+Click buttons above to issue new gamepad input, refresh this page to view newest game screen.

 <details><summary>About this game section</summary>